Gathering customer feedback is crucial for the success of your SMS marketing efforts.

 In addition to thanking customers for their purchase, these messages might ask customers:

 - If they received an order confirmation

 “Thank you for your recent purchase!
-We’re always working hard to make sure your online shopping experience is top-notch.
-Please respond with 1, 2, 3, or 4 to let us know what you thought about our check-out process.
+We’re always working hard to ensure your online shopping experience is top-notch.
+Please respond with 1, 2, 3, or 4 to let us know your thoughts about our check-out process.”

 1 - It was easy!